Are extended warranties worth the cost? Or are they a scam?

 Even with these advantages, most experts who study extended warranties do not recommend them.

-From an economic perspective, extended furniture warranties are never worth the cost.
+From an economic perspective, extended furniture warranties are almost never worth the cost.

 The only way an insurance company can make a profit on an extended furniture warranty is by reducing costs.